 All candidates for the celebration of First Reconciliation and First Eucharist must have at least one full year of faith formation prior to and including the year of preparation in either a Catholic school or Catholic Faith Formation program.
 For example, a child must have been enrolled in faith formation or a Catholic school in first grade and then continue in second grade in order to prepare for the Sacraments while in second grade.

-The Reconciliation Eucharist Calendar 2018 provides information on preparation class dates and Masses.
+The First Eucharist and First Reconciliation Calendar 2019 provides information on preparation class dates and Masses.